Edible Gardens: A Win-Win for Pollinators and People

 Find Native Plants and Get Certified

 Once you incorporate the tips above in creating a pollinator-friendly food garden, you will provide food, cover and places for wildlife to raise their young.
-Add a water source like a birdbath or butterfly puddling dish and your garden can qualify to become a Certified Wildlife Habitat with The National Wildlife Federation, and be counted in the Million Pollinator Garden Challenge.
-Anyone, at any age, anywhere can participate with almost immediate results – potentially doubling the numbers of diverse local wildlife.
+Add a water source like a birdbath or butterfly puddling dish and your garden can qualify to become a Certified Wildlife Habitat with The National Wildlife Federation.
+Learn how you can Garden for Wildlife, use our Native Plant Finder to get lists of native plants for your zip code or order plants that will specifically help native bees from our Native Plant Collection.